 What is ELT?

-ELT (Extract, Load, and Transform is the data integration method that makes raw data from your Source available in your Destination in near-real time, where you can transform and prepare it for downstream use.
+ELT (Extract, Load, and Transform) is the data integration method that makes raw data from your Source available in your Destination in near-real time, where you can transform and prepare it for downstream use.
 The shift to ELT in recent years is largely a result of the adoption of cloud data warehouses and data lakes which have brought the cost of data storage significantly down.
-ELT along with cloud data warehouses also allows you to store unstructured data and perform fast and large-scale data transformations.
-So, businesses do not need to worry about carefully selecting and then applying transformations on their data before loading it to the Destination to save on storage costs.
+ELT along with cloud data warehouses also allows you to store unstructured data and perform fast and large-scale data Transformations.
+So, you do not need to worry about carefully selecting and then applying Transformations on your data before loading it to the Destination to save on storage costs.
 ELT is now the preferred approach for obtaining data for analysis.